liamli99/NodeJS/Notebook.md

 We always use `npm install nodemon -D` to install it locally as dev dependency, then we can add `"start": "nodemon app.js"` to scripts of package.json so that we can use `npm start` to run the project using nodemon OR we can add `"dev": "nodemon app.js"` to scripts of package.json so that we can use `npm run dev` to run the project using nodemon!
 However, if we use `npm install -g nodemon` to install it globally, then we can directly use `nodemon app.js` to run the project using nodemon!

 2. dotenv
 `dotenv` can help manage environment variables in the project!

 We use `npm install dotenv` to install this package, then we create a '.env' file to contain the environment variables in the format `KEY=Value`!!!
 Then in the entry file (app.js), we can use `require('dotenv').config();` to load environment variables and use `process.env.KEY` to accesss environment variables!

+3. express-async-errors
+`express-async-errors` can simplify error handling in async functions by automatically catching errors and passing them to the next middleware, so that we don't have to write try-catch blocks in each async route handler!

+We use `npm install express-async-errors` to install this package!
+Then, (1) We need to load `require('express-async-errors')` in the entry file (app.js), (2) Remove all try catch blocks in async functions and only keep the code in try!
+Note that error in catch can be automatically passed to the next middleware!

 ## Event Loop
 The event loop is what allows Node.js to perform non-blocking I/O operations — despite the fact that JavaScript is single-threaded — by offloading operations to the system kernel whenever possible.